SetMortensen/developstoday/README.md

 run `npm i` to install all dependencies

-run `npm start` to start the develoment mode
+run `npm start` to start the development mode

 run `npm run build` to build optimized web version